DoctorKhan/The-Human-Experiment-Book/src/90_appendix/10_timeline.md

 **Enki's Advocacy**: Throughout this period, Enki's faction argues for gradual preparation of humans for independence, believing they should eventually become autonomous conscious beings rather than permanent dependents.

-**The Withdrawal Plan**: As the era progresses, the Titans begin planning their withdrawal, believing the human experiment is ready for the next phase of independent development.
+**The Withdrawal Plan**: As the era progresses, the Anunnaki begin planning their withdrawal, believing the human experiment is ready for the next phase of independent development.

 ## Phase V: The Generational Conflict (15,000-11,600 Years Ago)